-William James once said that “The deepest principle of Human Nature is the craving to be appreciated.”
-And while being the center of the attention sounds like a good thing, it can be a recipe for disaster.
+William James once said that, “The deepest principle of Human Nature is the craving to be appreciated.”
+And while being the center of attention sounds like a good thing, it can be a recipe for disaster.

 From the moment we’re born, we humans feel a never-ending need for attention.
 And of course we do.
 Otherwise, we can’t survive in the world.
 Our lives and overall happiness depends on the bonds we form with others.
 Especially when we’re just a little piece of meat.
 While we’re wearing diapers we need someone to take care of us.
 Someone to feed us and protect us.
 Basically, there is no other way.
 Otherwise, we’ll perish.

 But except the physical need, the level of attention we receive from others is also psychological: We also need to feel loved, recognized and appreciated for who we are.
 A lot of times the psychological need is so great, that people will do almost anything – most of the times stupid things – to get attention, including committing a crime or attempting to take their lives.1

 If you examine your actions carefully, you’ll see that almost all of them are motivated by your desire to satisfy your hunger for attention.
 But this will not only exhaust your energy, make you often look pathetic, narcissistic, but also make you completely dependent on the attention you get from others, which is totally a bad thing.

 We can argue about whether narcissists are born or made.
 Whether our parents pushed us towards becoming self-absorbed jerks or it’s simply in our blood to dominate each conversation and always talk about ourselves.
 Truth is, it doesn’t quite matter.
 What matters is your level of self-love.
 If you don’t know how much you love to talk about yourself – which will be absolutely correct if you’re narcissistic – you can just do the following:

 You can easily recognize if you’re self-centered egomaniac by thinking about the following thing for a minute: How much time in a conversation you think or talk about yourself?